 Car Shipping Glossary

-Every industry has its own language, its own set of terms that might not make much sense to an outsider, and as it turns out, even the car shipping industry has its own language.
-These terms may just confuse you and create more questions.
-At carshipping.org, we try to take all of the confusing nonsense away and present information in an easy to understand way.
+Every industry has its own language, its own set of terms that might not make much sense to an outsider, and as it turns out, as does the auto transport industry.
+The various terms you might come across may just confuse you and create more questions.
+We try to take all of the confusing nonsense away and present information in an easy to understand way.
 Spend a little bit of time going over these terms, and you won’t have as many questions.
-Below is a list of the most common terms used in the car shipping industry and their meanings.
+Below is a list of the most common terms used in the car shipping industry and what they mean.

-Open Vehicle Shipping – This is the most common method of shipping vehicles.
-It does not provide your vehicle with any protection from the outside world.
+Open Vehicle Shipping – This is the most common method of transporting vehicles.
+This is also the most affordable method, the only downside is that it does not provide your vehicle with any protection from the outside elements.
 Your vehicle is put on a trailer that does not have any walls, and it does not have a roof.
-This is also the most affordable method of shipping a vehicle.

-Closed Vehicle Shipping – This is the exact opposite of open vehicle shipping.
-Closed vehicle shipping is when your vehicle gets shipped in a closed trailer.
+Closed Vehicle Shipping – Closed vehicle shipping is when your vehicle gets shipped in a closed trailer.
 It provides more protection from the outside world and it is not susceptible to the elements.
-This method of shipping is more expensive than open vehicle shipping.
+This method of shipping is more expensive than open vehicle shipping, but it might be necessary if you are transporting a valuable vehicle and cant afford to risk any possible damage.

-Car Shipping Covering – Some automotive shipping transport companies will provide a protective plastic covering for the vehicles that they ship.
+Vehicle Covering – Some automotive shipping transport companies will provide a protective plastic covering for the vehicles during transport.
 It might be included in the price, and it might be available at an additional charge.
-Ask your car shipping company for more information on whether or not they offer car shipping covering and how much it may or may not cost you.
+Inquire with any auto transport service on their policy regarding the coverage

-Delivery Time – This is the amount of time that is estimated for it to take for the delivery of the vehicle.
+Delivery Time – This is the amount of time that is estimated for it to take for the delivery of your vehicle.
 This time frame usually starts from the moment the vehicle is picked up.
 There are many things that can alter the delivery time.
-Conditions beyond the car shipping companies control can have a huge affect on the delivery time.
+Conditions beyond the companies control can affect on the delivery time.

 Shipping Mileage – This is the total amount of miles from the vehicle pickup location to the delivery destination.